SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "But what about the cake?"
 Rainbow asked.

-Pinkie thought for a second, *Homemade pancakes and cake have a similar enough ingredient list I could make the cake while Rainbow makes the pancakes.*
+Pinkie thought for a second.

+*Homemade pancakes and cake have a similar enough ingredient list I could make the cake while Rainbow makes the pancakes.*

 Pinkie answered, "I'll make a new cake while you make homemade pancakes."

-Rainbow asked, "what about my learning, how will I learn if you're making a cake and not pancakes?"
+Rainbow asked, "What about my learning?
+How will I learn if you're making a cake and not pancakes?"

-Pinkie explained, "the ingredients are similar enough that can you still follow along, I'll just tell you the different measurements for pancakes."
+Pinkie explained, "The ingredients are similar enough that can you still follow along, I'll just tell you the different measurements for pancakes."

 "Okay, but we should probably clean up the cake on the floor first," Rainbow said.